 Homebuilding Verdict

 Despite having some reservations about being able to sleep while a dehumidifier worked, I'm pleased to say not only did I sleep, but I also woke to condensation free windows.
-A double win and one I think is worthy of the investment.
+It's now on offer in Black Friday deals and I would definitely invest in one.

 Pros